SharathRao62/IpLab/README.md

 # IpLab
-1. Develop a program to display grayscale image using read and write operation.
+1).Develop a program to display grayscale image using read and write operation.

-Description:

-program:
+Description: Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
+It varies between complete black and complete white.
+Using OpenCV : OpenCV (Open Source Computer Vision) is a computer vision library that contains various functions to perform operations on pictures or videos.
+It was originally developed by Intel but was later maintained by Willow Garage and is now maintained by Itseez.
+This library is cross-platform that is it is available on multiple programming languages such as Python, C++ etc.

+Program:
 import cv2
 image=cv2.imread('flower2.jpg') cv2.imshow('Original',image)
 cv2.waitKey(0) gray_image=cv2.cvtColor(image,cv2.COLOR_BGR2GRAY)